awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

-Outputs of this command include the deployed endpoint ARN (Amazon Resource Name) based on the value for ``--model-name``, e.g., ``arn:aws:sagemaker:us-east-1:123456789012:endpoint/GSF-Model4Realtime-Endpoint-2025-06-04-23-47-11``, to be used in the invoke step.
-The same endpoint ARN can also be found from Amazon SageMaker AI Web console under the "Inference -> Endpoints" menu.
+Outputs of this command include the deployed endpoint ARN (Amazon Resource Name) based on the value for ``--model-name``, e.g., ``arn:aws:sagemaker:us-east-1:123456789012:endpoint/GSF-Model4Realtime-Endpoint-2025-06-04-23-47-11``, This endpoint name will be used in the invoke step.
+The endpoint ARN can also be found from Amazon SageMaker AI Web console under the "Inference -> Endpoints" menu.

 Invoke Real-time Inference Endpoints
 -------------------------------------